CodeLouisville/sdc1-knowledge-check-2/README.md

 		var myClass = new MyClass();

 		Console.WriteLine("Enter the value for ");
-		myClass.YourProperty = Console.ReadLine();
+		myClass.myProperty = Console.ReadLine();

 		recordList.Add(myClass);
 	}

 	// Print out the list of records using Console.WriteLine()
 	```
+1. Create a new object and then create another object that inherits from it.
+Each object should have at least 1 property.
+   1. Example from the [pet store](https://github.com/CodeLouisville/Software-Pet-Store): first class is [Product][Product], second class is [CatFood][CatFood] and it inherits from [Product][Product].

-1. Replace `MyClass` with the child class that you made in step 2.
+1. Replace `MyClass` with the child class that you made in step 5.
-1. Replace `MyClass.myProperty` with the child class property you created in step 2.
+1. Replace `MyClass.myProperty` with the child class property you created in step 5.
 1. You should allow the user to add data for every property in your class.
    1. So with the [CatFood][CatFood] example, the user should be able to add values for every property of [CatFood][CatFood] (KittenFood) which includes the properties from [Product][Product] (Price, Name, Quantity, Description).
 1. Print the objects in recordList to the screen